oVirt/imgbased/README.md

 The repository also contains some example kickstarts which create an image with the correct LVm layout to get started with this tool.

-> Note: The image will not contain the *imgbased* package, you will need to
+> Note: The `imgbase` tool is automatically installe inside the image during
-> install this manually
+> creation.

     # Lorax provides livemedia-creator
     sudo yum install -y lorax